-One other thing we do here RightStar is include having the Support Type and the Account Manager on the ticket, so support knows who to contact if needed; also, the Account Manager gets an email for every ticket their customer puts in.
+One other thing we do here at RightStar includes having the Support Type and the Account Manager on the ticket, so support knows who to contact if needed; also, the Account Manager gets an email for every ticket their customer puts in.

 With external support, we often also simplify the Incident form – maybe remove the SRD and Broadcast fields, for example.
 Fields like CMDB item can be moved up to the client section.
 The other great thing about Remedyforce is that if you are ALSO using it for internal support, Support can have its own Form Layout type.
 Maximum flexibility on one platform makes Remedyforce unique in the market!

 Find out more about Remedyforce here.
 Fill out the sidebar form on this page to get in touch with us!